 I wrote this article in 2008 as a high-level overview about search engines and how they index websites.
 I wrote this for individuals who want to understand on a fundamental level about how search results are presented to the audience.
 Currently, this information still plays an integral role in our daily lives in a larger capacity, mainly because our lives are digitally integrated on multiple screens and multiple platforms, and compounded by work and personal life.
 A digital footprint (for most individuals) is left whether we want to leave it or not.

-A newer technology emerged.
-This technology is called Natural Language Processing (NLP).
-Natural Language Processing is a sub-field of Artificial Intelligence (AI).
-Natural Language Processing is the approach to automate classification based on algorithmic complexity, whose purpose is to extract relevant pieces of information from sentences (queried, embedded in files, webpage's, and tags on your personal computer and so on), to present more relevant information back to the user who is performing a query.
+A newer technology called Natural Language Processing (NLP) emerged.
+Natural Language Processing is a sub-field of Artificial Intelligence (AI) and it is the approach to automate data classification based on algorithmic complexity, whose purpose is to extract relevant pieces of information from sentences queried, embedded in files, webpage's, and tags on digital devices.
+The notion of this technology is to present more relevant results back to the user who is performing a query on a search engine.

 In other words, the purpose of either algorithm, Latent Semantic Indexing (LSI) or Natural Language Processing (NLP) is to produce Search Engine Results Pages (SERPs) that are up-to-date and relevant to the user who is performing a web search query.

 The answer is unfortunately - as long as it takes.
 While no individual outside of the search engine research laboratories at Goggle, Yahoo, Bing, and every other search engine knows precisely what determines algorithmic search engine positioning, Teknowerkz meticulously review's dozens of criteria before implementing an SEO campaign.
 This methodical approach is intended to ensure that your website is ready to receive maximum visibility.